Dravidian parties: Justice Party era

 A limited form of self governance was introduced in British India after World War I. While the Justice Party saw this as an opportunity to displace Brahmin dominance, the British colonial government considered it favourable, since the Indian National Congress, which spearheaded the Indian independence movement was dominated by Brahmins.
 The Justice party emerged as a winner in the 1920 general elections and brought about the reforms it had campaigned for, including establishing communal reservation through affirmative action for the first time in the country, and brought temples under state control.
-Soon after their electoral success the animosity between Tamil and Telugu members deepened, thus weakening the party.
+Soon after their electoral success the animosity between Tamil and non-Tamil members deepened, thus weakening the party.
 Nevertheless, the Justice Party electorally dominated the presidency for 17 years until it was defeated by the Indian National Congress party in 1937.
 Although out of power, the Justice Party was involved in demonstrations across the Province against the introduction of Hindi as a compulsory subject of study in schools by a Congress-led government, which led to the detainment of scores of Tamil scholars, academics and Justice Party leaders.
 This and other struggles for social justice helped create the social base of what emerged as the Dravidian Movement.